 The student, in consultation with the advisor, chooses an exam committee.
-The committee will be composed of three SOIC faculty (including the advisor as chair) representing theory, methods, and inside specialty, and one member from outside the School representing the outside area.
+The committee will be composed of three SOJC faculty (including the advisor as chair) representing theory, methods, and inside specialty, and one member from outside the School representing the outside area.
 To prepare for the exams, students develop reading lists in consultation with each committee member and the advisor.
 Each committee member is responsible for creating one exam.
 The student's Program Statement should help guide the exam committee in devising the comprehensive exams.
 The advisor is responsible for overseeing the creation of the exams, arranging for their administration, discussing results with the exam committee and calling for the oral exam.

 Each student, regardless of performance on the written exam, will participate in an oral exam, which should be scheduled 1 to 2 weeks after the last written exam.
 A student whose performance on any part of the written exam falls short of expectations will have the opportunity to better their performance at the oral exam.
 However, the oral cannot in every case make up for poor written response.
-If a student does not perform satisfactorily on the oral exam and/or written exams, the student will be permitted to retake any portion of the exam no more than once.